-Do not drive if you are taking oxycodone or hydromorphone.
-Both drugs affect your ability to drive or use machinery, as well as your judgement and physical skills.
+Don’t drive if you’re taking oxycodone or hydromorphone.
+Both drugs affect your ability to drive or use machinery.
+They also affect your judgement and physical skills.

-If you take either drug for several weeks or months, there is a major risk of becoming dependent.
-Long-term use means your body can adjust to the drug and if you suddenly stop taking it, you may experience withdrawal symptoms.
+If you take either drug for several weeks or months, there’s a major risk of becoming dependent.
+Long-term use means your body can adjust to the drug.
+If you suddenly stop taking it, you may experience withdrawal symptoms.
 Talk to your doctor before you stop taking either medication.
 Your doctor can help you taper off the medication slowly, which reduces the risk of withdrawal.

 Both of these drugs can also lead to overdose and are very dangerous for children.
 Keep your medication locked and away from any children in your household.
-Because hydromorphone is so potent, if a child takes just one extended-release tablet, it could be fatal.
+Because hydromorphone is so potent, it could be fatal if a child takes just one extended-release tablet.

 Oxycodone also carries serious warnings.
 Like hydromorphone, oxycodone can enhance the depressant effects of alcohol.
-Oxycodone can also cause gastrointestinal complications, too.
+Oxycodone can also cause gastrointestinal complications.

 Both drugs are also commonly misused by people who have a prescription and those who don’t need the medications for pain relief.
 They can become habit-forming if taken consistently for weeks or months.

 You could find yourself taking more than the prescribed dose, or taking the drug more frequently than prescribed.
 This means you may be becoming dependent on the drug.
 You may need to taper off the drug gradually.
 If you suddenly stop taking it, you could experience withdrawal.
 Talk to your doctor to get help tapering off either medication.